herbsjs/herbsshelf/README.md

 ```

+You can see the full functionality into the [TODO-LIST ON HERBS repository](https://github.com/herbsjs/todolist-on-herbs)

 ## TODO

 - [X] Self-documentation
-- [X] Add templates and injection of css file
+- [ ] Add templates and injection of css file
-- [X] Entities of gotu support
+- [ ] Entities of gotu support
 - [ ] Playground functionality
 - [ ] GraphQL documentation sample